priyanshisharma01/Ecommerce-ProductListPage/README.md

 # This is a template for E-commerce product list page.
-Made with using React.ja and bootstrap
+Made with using React.js and bootstrap.

 # Getting Started with Create React App